-No SA theme SDLP SA objective SA sub-objectives Questions used to assess proposed policy 11 Climate Change Mitigation To address the causes of climate change through reducing emissions of 11.1: Promote appropriate retrofitting and upgrading of the existing housing stock and other buildings informed by the sense of place Are energy efficiency measures in the domestic sector being actively pursued to reduce carbon emissions? greenhouse gases and the consequences 11.2: Supporting communities with the right low carbon / renewable infrastructure in the right place.
-Are community energy initiatives being encouraged by the LP? through adaptation - measures.
+No SA theme SDLP SA objective SA sub-objectives Questions used to assess proposed policy 11 Climate Change Mitigation nge climate change through 11.1: Promote appropriate retrofitting and upgrading of the existing housing stock and other buildings informed by the sense of place Are energy efficiency measures in the domestic sector being actively pursued to reduce carbon emissions?
+11.2: Supporting communities with the right low carbon / renewable infrastructure in the right place.
+Are community energy initiatives being encouraged by the LP?
 11.3: Extension of wood planting, where appropriate both for carbon storage opportunities and to provide woodfuel sources.
-12 Local Economy development of the rural economy in a manner that balances agricultural and other business interests to maintain a living, valued landscape. the area to encourage small business, communities Park.
-12.2: Encourage local industry and maintenance of base that forms part of heritage now and into the full landscape.
-12.3: Recognise and support core sectors of the Science of the Sc 12.1: Encourage development of appropriate infrastructure throughout the area to encourage small business, communities & tourism in the Park.
+12 Local Economy conomy development of the rural the economy in a manner that balances agricultural and other business interests to maintain a living, valued landscape.
+12.1: Encourage development of appropriate infrastructure throughout the area to encourage small business, communities & tourism in the Park.
 Are infrastructure deficiencies being addressed to support rural businesses?
 12.2: Encourage local industry and maintenance of a living cultural skills base that forms part of heritage now and into the future.
 Is the rural economy growing in the SDNP?
 12.3: Recognise and support core sectors of the South Downs economy such as food production, tourism and land management.
 12.4: Promote agri-environmental businesses and diversification that focuses on ecosystem services and enhancement of the local supply chain.
 12.5: Market towns to provide services to the rural hinterland.